MatthewVance/unbound-docker/README.md

 To support such custom entries using this image, you need to provide an `a-records.conf` or `srv-records.conf` file.
-This conf file is where you will define your custom entries for forward and reverse resolution.
+This configuration file is where you will define your custom entries for forward and reverse resolution.

 #### A records